Dr. Jose Rizal's "The Social Cancer" and "Reign of Greed"

 But in this tragic event, their trial and execution were believed to be one of the initial sparks of Filipino Nationalism: the first lights in thousands of burning candles.

-What followed is a series of revolutions and outcries for independence from the Filipinos against the colonial rule, with the added wave of slow yet cumulative anger against issues of over-taxation, forced labor, racial discrimination, and injustices by the colonial Spaniards.
+Even before the horrendous injustice, there were pockets of revolutions found within the country.
+They are often small and weak compared to the power of those that had oppressed them, and the majority of the people were still divided into multiple facets that could either help or risk the success of these revolutions.
+But what really followed is a series of revolutions and outcries for independence from the Filipinos against the colonial rule, seemingly bigger and larger than they were before, with the added wave of slow yet cumulative anger against issues of over-taxation, forced labor, racial discrimination, and injustices made the colonial Spaniards.

 Dedicating to the memory of the three martyr priests by writing the El Filibusterismo, José Protasio Rizal Mercado y Alonso Realonda was a Filipino nationalist and polymath.
 He was also tagged as one of the national heroes in the Philippines, along with numerous named and unnamed heroes in every region of the country.